peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 <b>Parameters:</b>

- * <i>bigPlaces</i>: The number of binary digit places to move the radix point to the left.
-If this number is negative, instead moves the radix point to the right by this number's absolute value.
+ * <i>bigPlaces</i>: The parameter <i>bigPlaces</i>
+is not documented yet.

 <b>Return Value:</b>

-A number whose exponent is decreased by  <i>bigPlaces</i>
-, but not to more than 0.
+A number whose exponent is decreased by "bigPlaces", but not to more than 0.

 ### MovePointLeft